kufu/activerecord-tenant-level-security/README.md

 end
 ```

-When testing, be aware of the database user you are connecting to.
-The default user `postgres` has the `BYPASSRLS` attribute and therefore bypass the RLS.
+When experimenting, be aware of the database user you are trying to connect with.
+The default user `postgres` has the `BYPASSRLS` attribute and therefore bypasses the RLS.
 You must create a user who does not have these privileges in order for your application to connect.

 If you want to use this gem, you first need to register a callback which gets the current tenant.
 This callback is invoked when checking out a new connection from a connection pool.
 Create an initializer and tell how it should resolve the current tenant like the following: